chocolatey/choco-wiki/FeaturesSynchronize.md

 <!-- /TOC -->

 ## Automatic Synchronize
-In licensed editions of Chocolatey, synchronize for existing packages that are tracking to software installed in Programs and Features happens automatically and takes effect prior to the command running.
+In licensed editions of Chocolatey, synchronize for installed packages that are tracking to software installed in Programs and Features happens automatically and takes effect prior to the command running.

+When you install a package, many times that package will install software into Programs and Features.
+If someone were to manually remove the software, upgrade it, or it automatically upgrades, automatic sync will ensure the package stays in sync with those changes happening outside of Chocolatey.
+This is one place where commercial editions have better system integration.

 ### Usage